-With 2020 coming to an end, it is a good time to reflect on what has been happening in food retail globally.
+With 2020 coming to an end, it is an excellent time to reflect on what has been happening globally in food retail.
 We at BrandLoyalty are active in over 50 countries, putting us in a good position to assess how supermarkets and their customers are adapting to difficult circumstances.
 Especially in current times, developments in retail are skyrocketing and outpace many other industries.
 I’m incredibly proud of how our clients have adapted to all these changes without friction.
 Some new trends barely existed before the pandemic struck, whereas others were already well established.
-There are also trends that have been highlighted or fast-forwarded since January.
-Let’s look at all of these, and the opportunities they present.
+However, some trends have been highlighted or fast-forwarded since January.
+Let’s look at all of these and the opportunities they present.

 1. Adjustments caused by COVID-19

-Food retailers have reacted really well, by swiftly and decisively keeping their local communities provided with life’s essentials.
+Food retailers have reacted really well by swiftly and decisively keeping their local communities provided with life’s essentials.
 We are now all familiar with the physical in-store measures taken to ensure hygiene and social distancing.
 Plexiglass barriers, floor stickers, and trolley-cleaning systems have become very common.
-Underneath these lies a deeper and more meaningful psychological adjustment: consumers have become much more aware of and food retailers have reclaimed their role as a cornerstone of society.
-There is a greater appreciation of the availability of SKUs, and supermarket staff is increasingly recognized by governments and the media as key workers.
+Underneath these lies a deeper and more meaningful psychological adjustment: consumers have become much more aware of, and food retailers have reclaimed their role as a cornerstone of society.
+There is a greater appreciation of the availability of SKUs, and governments and the media increasingly recognize supermarket staff as essential workers.
 Retailers can build on these positive associations and the opportunities this provides.
-COVID-19 made consumers’ needs and preferences shift constantly and therefore, winning consumers’ loyalty has become more important than ever before.
+COVID-19 made consumers’ needs, and preferences shift constantly, and therefore, winning consumers’ loyalty has become more important than ever before.

 2. The power of seamless self-service

-For some time now, retailers have been enhancing their technological capabilities and consumers have quickly become more digitally capable.
-This has translated into increased demand for self-service shopping.
+For some time now, retailers have been enhancing their technological capabilities, and consumers have quickly become more digitally capable.
+This has translated into an increased demand for self-service shopping.
 Basically, people want to be in greater control of how they do things.

 3. Increased use of omnichannel solutions